FLTravieso/XBike/README.md

 ### **2️⃣ Open in Xcode**
 - Open `XBike.xcodeproj` in **Xcode 16+**.
-- Set your development team for code signing.
+- Optional: Set your development team for code signing (if you do this you'll need to create a new GMpas API key).

 ### **3️⃣ Enable Background Modes**
 - **Xcode → Signing & Capabilities** → Enable: